Artisan Cheese – How did we end up here?Virginia cheese

 From Chicken Tractors to Raw Milk Artisan Cheese

 Let me back up a little bit and fill in some details of how we grew the farm during this period of time.
 How did we go from pasture raised chickens to artisan cheese?
 What the heck happened there?
 Well, we tried a few different things over the years.

 The weekend life allowed us to dabble a bit in a lot of areas.
-Early on we were clear that raising the chickens was not where our hearts were.
+Early on we were clear that raising chickens was not where our hearts were happy.
 Having them for eggs and meat for personal use, yes.
 But not as our central farm enterprise.
 In 2009 we put in fruit trees.
-That’s a long term project that continues to stretch over many years.
+That’s a long-term project that will continue to stretch over many years.

 In 2011 we bought cows.
 I wanted to make my own butter and cheese and I loved drinking raw milk.
 Still can’t stand the taste of cooked milk.
 With working toward homestead sustainability as part of our mission, we also wanted beef (and pork and chicken and rabbit).
 After researching every cow breed under the sun, we settled on the Normande.
 It’s a dual breed cow.
 A prolific milk producer as well as producing well-marbled muscle perfectly suited for beef.
 For more details on these cows, give a listen to the Peaceful Heart FarmCast episode I dedicated to them.

 Suffice it to say, I fell in love with these cows.
 The issue I mentioned earlier was that lamb was not going to produce the income we desired – not without adding a lot more pasture.
 Another alternative arose in our dream talks.
 We could build a creamery and make artisan and/or farmstead cheese.
 It just happened to coincide with my desire to have more of these beautiful cows in my life.

 To pay for it, how much longer are we going to have to work for someone else?
 Yes, that’s the decision that drove the planned two years of living in a travel trailer to a full seven years of craziness.